ChicagoCpp/ChicagoCpp.github.io/README.md

 ## News

+6/13/2022:
+Announcing our next event!
+[RSVP now](https://www.meetup.com/Chicago-C-CPP-Users-Group/events/)!
+Mike Spertus will be presenting: [How to "OO" in C++](events/2022-07)
+Chicago's own Mike Spertus is a world-class technologist and a fantastic presenter.
+His presentations are highly enjoyable and packed with deep insights.
+This is one you surely won't want to miss.

 5/23/2022:
 Our first hybrid event has been scheduled!
 [RSVP now](https://www.meetup.com/Chicago-C-CPP-Users-Group/events/286101553)!
 Matt Godbolt will be presenting: [C++'s Super Power](events/2022-06)
 There's a lot of energy for meeting again in person after over 2 years!